gesiscss/persistent_binderhub/local/minikube/README.md

 # to stop minikube
 minikube stop
 # if you get error "error: You must be logged in to the server (Unauthorized)",
-# # you can delete and re-start minikube cluster
+# you can delete and re-start minikube cluster
 minikube delete
-rm -rf ~/.kube
 ```

 ## Useful minikube commands